Aren’t everyone in agreement that men and women should be equal?

 Legal rights should be identical.
 As for softer social privileges, in this realm humans are first and foremost a biological species with innate tendencies, that since the dawn of humankind have created a balance between two sets of complementary privileges – men’s privileges and women’s privileges (alongside two sets of obligations, men’s and women’s).

 The human sexuality, unlike the realms of law and work-norms, is not created by society.
-It is innate and has drives which partly overlap between sexes and to a large extent do not overlap between the two sexes but complement each other innately.
+It is innate in heterosexuals just like as in homosexuals, and has drives which partly overlap between sexes and to a large extent do not overlap between the two sexes but complement each other innately.
 Human sexuality and mating is founded not on equality through identical rights but on equality through a balance generated by nature itself (in all mammals) between different privileges for each sex that overall form a balance between sexes.
-And for that reason, for the 99% in both sexes, what feminism now tries to achieve, of “just as in law and work men and women are identical, in the third domain, of sexuality and mating, men and women are identical too” is called: oppression.
-Oppression in men and women of their deepest, complementary (not identical) drives that together form: human sexuality, and the human sense of existential realization – of finding that person in the other sex and realizing with that person sexuality in the broadest sense of sexuality: love.
+And for that reason, for the 99% in both sexes, what feminism now tries to achieve, of “just as in law and work men and women are identical, in the third domain, of sexuality and mating, men and women are identical too”, is called: oppression.
+Oppression in men and in women of their deepest, complementary (not identical) drives that together form: human sexuality, and the human sense of existential realization – of finding that person in the other sex and realizing with that person sexuality in the broadest sense of sexuality: love.

-love this
+1. love this

 Great post!
 It’s interesting to consider the balance of complementary privileges between men and women in the realm of innate human biology and genetics.
 I agree that extending the concept of “equality of rights” to the realm of intimate relationships and sexuality may not be applicable or even desirable.
 I have a question, though: how do you suggest we move forward in promoting gender equality in areas where it is still lacking, while also respecting and acknowledging the innate differences between men and women in the realm of sexuality?